Roger Ebert: Other interests

-Ebert first visited London in 1966 with his professor Daniel Curley, who "started me on a lifelong practice of wandering around London.
-From 1966 to 2006, I visited London never less than once a year and usually more than that.
-Walking the city became a part of my education, and in this way I learned a little about architecture, British watercolors, music, theater and above all people.
-I felt a freedom in London I've never felt elsewhere.
-I made lasting friends.
-The city lends itself to walking, can be intensely exciting at eye level, and is being eaten alive block by block by brutal corporate leg-lifting."
+Ebert first visited London in 1966 with his mentor Daniel Curley.
+It would not be his last visit.
 Ebert and Curley coauthored The Perfect London Walk.

-Ebert attended the Conference on World Affairs at the University of Colorado Boulder for many years.
+Starting in 1970, Ebert attended the Conference on World Affairs at the University of Colorado Boulder.
 It was there that he coined the Boulder Pledge: "Under no circumstances will I ever purchase anything offered to me as the result of an unsolicited e-mail message.
 Nor will I forward chain letters, petitions, mass mailings, or virus warnings to large numbers of others.
 This is my contribution to the survival of the online community."
 Starting in 1975, he hosted a program called Cinema Interruptus, where would analyze a film with an audience, and anyone could say "Stop!" to point out anything they found interesting.
-He wrote "Boulder is my hometown in an alternate universe.
-I have walked its streets by day and night, in rain, snow, and sunshine.
-I have made life-long friends there.
-I was in my twenties when I first came to the Conference on World Affairs and was greeted by Howard Higman, its choleric founder, with 'Who invited you back?'
-Since then I have appeared on countless panels where I have learned and rehearsed debatemanship, the art of talking to anybody about anything."
 In 2009, Ebert invited Ramin Bahrani to join him in analyzing Bahrani's film Chop Shop a frame at a time.
 The next year, they invited Werner Herzog to join them in analyzing Aguirre, the Wrath of God.
 After that, Ebert announced that he would not return to the conference: "It is fueled by speech, and I'm out of gas ...
 But I went there for my adult lifetime and had a hell of a good time."